 Troubleshooting Brakes: Do-it-Yourself

-1. Replace the brake pads.
-What do you need to change the brake pads yourself?
-Typically, you’ll pay from $50 to $100 per set of four brake pads, depending on your make and model.
+1. Replace the brake pads or shoes.
+What do you need to change the brake pads or brake shoes yourself?
+Typically, you’ll pay from $50 to $100 per set of four brake pads or shoes, depending on your make and model.
 Most commonly this job requires the following tools: gloves, safety goggles, jack stands, lug wrench, wrenches, sockets, and a C-clamp (or brake caliper tool).
 By following the instructions in your model-specific service manual, this job can be completed in about an hour.
 Purchase a can of brake fluid while you’re at it just in case you need to top off the reservoir after you are done.

 2. Change the brake calipers.
 Since you’re already changing the brake pads, there’s a good chance the calipers may need replacement, too.
 Signs of binding, rust and uneven brake pad wear provide the best evidence for a swap out.
 You’ll need to add a socket set, wrenches, brake line wrench, a drop light, needle nose pliers, screwdrivers and a torque wrench for a typical job.
 You will also need to bleed the brakes after you are done.
 Whether you need to replace the front or rear calipers, you should always replace them in pairs.
 In any case, brake calipers can cost from $75 to $150 or more each, with labor costs topping $300.

-3. Bleed the brakes.
+4. Bleed the brakes.
 Following any work on these parts, your car should brake firm to the touch.
 Trouble becomes apparent when the brakes feel soft to the touch and require extra pressure to make the car stop.
 Once you have ruled out the master cylinder isn’t the culprit, then bleeding the brake lines is necessary.
 Brake fluid is hydraulically pushed through tubes and drives each piston in a brake caliper.
 For the most common way to bleed the brakes you’ll need two people to get the work done — one person to press the brake pedal and another individual to open each bleeder valve to release air.
 Use a box wrench suitably sized for the bleeder bolt, loosening it a bit.
 Remove the old brake fluid with a turkey baster or a syringe.
 While bleeding the system, have your helper add fresh fluid.
 You can also try swapping out your standard brake bleeder screws with special bleeder screws that have a special check-valve inside.
 The check valve allows for fluid to go out during brake bleeding, but not allow air to go back in.
 The process is similar to the two person job, but you don’t need someone to open and close the bleeder screw each time.
 Finally there are various power brake bleeder tools that use air pressure or vacuum to push or pull brake fluid through the system to remove air bubbles.

 When to Call the Mechanic